 Keep out of the reach of children.
 Wash hands carefully after applying the product.
 In case of accidental contact with the eyes, rinse with copious amounts of water.
 Do not handle the product if you have known hypersensitivity against compounds in the product.

-Mometasone: ALP (SAP) and ALT (SGPT) enzyme elevations, weight loss, anorexia, polydipsia, polyuria, neutrophilia and lymphopenia have occurred following the use of parenteral, high-dose and/or prolonged or systemic synthetic corticosteroids in dogs.
+Following the use of parenteral, high-dose and/or prolonged or systemic synthetic corticosteroids, such as mometasone, in dogs, ALP (SAP) and ALT (SGPT) enzyme elevations, weight loss, anorexia, polydipsia, polyuria, neutrophilia and lymphopenia have occurred.
 Cushing’s syndrome in dogs has been reported in association with prolonged or repeated steroid therapy.

-Post-approval surveillance: The following adverse reactions are those reported in USA and include all the reactions estimated or not estimated to be related to product.
-They are listed in order of frequency: Deafness, hypersensitivity, seizures, polyuria-polydipsia, vestibular syndrome, behavior problems, anorexia, diabetes, facial swelling, gastro intestinal disorders (ingestion).
+Post Market Experience: Although not all adverse reactions are reported, the following adverse reaction information is based on voluntary post-approval drug experience reporting by veterinarians and pet owners/caregivers.
+It should be noted that suspected adverse drug reactions listed here reflect reporting and not causality.
+They are listed in order of decreasing frequency: Deafness, hypersensitivity, seizures, polyuria-polydipsia, vestibular syndrome, behavior problems, anorexia, diabetes, facial swelling, gastro intestinal disorders (ingestion).

 Mometasone: Mometasone furoate monohydrate is a synthetic adrenocorticoid characterized by a (2’) furoate 17-ester having chlorine at the 9 and 21 positions, which have shown to possess high topical potency.